 There are 3 different types of sleep apnea that an individual can suffer from.
-Those include obstructive, central and complex.
+Those include obstructive, central, and complex.
 Each of these types of sleep apnea varies in degree of severity and the symptoms that are felt.
 Most important though is what causes these types of sleep apnea and how can they be prevented.

 Three Types of Sleep Apnea and Their Causes

-Obstructive Sleep Apnea is the most common.
+Obstructive Sleep Apnea (OSA) is the most common.
 This type of sleep apnea occurs when the tissue towards the back of your throat relaxes during your sleep.
 This in return blocks the airways and causes you to loudly snore.
 This set of events is an obstructive sleep apnea episode.

-Complex Sleep apnea is a combination of central and obstructive sleep apneas.
+Complex Sleep apnea is a combination of central and obstructive sleep apnea.
 Individuals who experience complex sleep apnea are at much higher risk of complications than those who experience just obstructive or just central sleep apnea.

-Symptoms and Complications
+Sleep Apnea Symptoms and Complications

-Treatments and Prevention
+Sleep apnea machine – Treatments and Prevention

 - Avoiding the use of sleeping pills or alcohol